 Rompope is a Mexican version of eggnog.
 This popular drink is a staple in many Mexican households and festivities from December all the way until Día de Reyes.

 Several years ago, I was able to copy down abuelita’s recipe for rompope (which was for a very large crowd, based on the portions) from a typewriter-written version in a family recipe book at my mother-in-law’s house.
-However, thinking it was going to be difficult, I didn’t make it until a few years later.
+Thinking it was going to be difficult, I didn’t make it until a few years later.
 It was then that I discovered the recipe wasn’t quite complete, the directions were sparse and it didn’t taste right on the first try.
 So I got to work in my kitchen, testing and tasting until it seemed right to us.

 RELATED RECIPE: Ponche navideño